stephengold/Libbulletjme/README.md

 Complete source code (in C++ and Java) is provided under [a mixed open-source license][license].

-The project supports the 3 major desktop operating systems:
+The project supports the 3 major desktop operating systems on x86_64 architecture:
 Windows, Linux, and macOS.
-Both the x86 and x86-64 architectures are supported for each operating system.
-It also supports Linux on ARM (armel, armhf, and aarch64) and macOS on ARM and provides native libraries for the 4 supported Android ABIs (armeabi-v7a, arm64-v8a, x86, and x86_64), making a total of 14 platforms.
+It also supports Linux on ARM (both armhf and aarch64) and macOS on ARM and 4 Android ABIs (armeabi-v7a, arm64-v8a, x86, and x86_64), making a total of 10 platforms.

 For each desktop platform, 4 native libraries are distributed:
 + a release build using single-precision arithmetic (the default library)